Zentiph/devgizmos/README.md

 ------------
 Contributions are not currently welcome, but will possibly be in the future.

 Suggestions/bug reports are always welcome, however!
-Open an issue or email zentiphdev@gmail.com (Please only create bug report issues for main versions (i.e. X.X.0, not X.X.1, X.X.2, etc.)
+Open an issue or email zentiphdev@gmail.com.

+(Please only create bug report issues for main versions, not alphas or betas.)